 Situated in the north of the departement, near the Italian border and skirting the Alpes Maritimes, these high mountain valleys offer along with the National Park of Mercantour one of the greatest European natural reserves: 210,000 protected hectares ranging from 500 to 3,150 meters above sea level.

 These mountains, dotted with ancient hamlets and villages have remained a wilderness harbouring many animals and a rich vegetation.

 Gorges du Verdon

 To the south of the departement the river Verdon marks the limits of the Var and high and low Provence (Haute Provence, Basse Provence).

-Clean air and water, protected nature reserves, its pleasing geographical features, make the area of Verdon a choice spot for nature lovers and sports lovers. .
+Clean air and water, protected nature reserves, its pleasing geographical features, make the area of Verdon a choice spot for nature lovers and sports lovers.

-For those less hardy visitors, one can admire the fields of crops and lavender near Valensole or the crockery from of Moustiers Ste Marie.
+For those less hardy visitors, one can admire the fields of crops and lavender near Valensole, or the crockery from of Moustiers Ste Marie.
 One can take the waters at of Gréoux or observe the traces left from Paleolithic times and the early Celtic inhabitants.